-Some information regarding costs of individual measures is provided (mostly for supplementary measures), but is not clearly identified for all measures.10 The summary information found on total costs of measures is diverging: GR6/7/11/12 indicate summary figures for each basic/other basic and supplementary measures (with GR11/12 providing disaggregated figures for basic and other basic measures), GR9/10 provide summary numbers only for all basic measures, while GR1/2/3/4/5/8 indicate total costs only for the supplementary measures.
+Some information regarding costs of individual measures is provided (mostly for supplementary measures), but is not clearly identified for all measures.
+The summary information found on total costs of measures is diverging: GR6/7/11/12 indicate summary figures for each basic/other basic and supplementary measures (with GR11/12 providing disaggregated figures for basic and other basic measures), GR9/10 provide summary numbers only for all basic measures, while GR1/2/3/4/5/8 indicate total costs only for the supplementary measures.
+There is no information on costs for GR13/14.